-5.01 Article 309 of the Constitution provides that "Acts of the appropriate Legislature may regulate the recruitment, and conditions of service of persons appointed to public services and posts in connection with the affairs of the Union or of any State, provided that it shall be competent for the President, or such person as he may direct, in the case of services and posts in connection with the affairs of the Union, and for the Governor of a State, or such person as he may direct, in the case of services and regulating the recruitment, and the conditions of service of persons appointed, to such services and posts until provision in that behalf is made by or under an Act of the appropriate Legislature under this article, and any rules so made shall have effect subject to the provisions of any such Act."
+5.01 Article 309 of the Constitution provides that "Acts of the appropriate Legislature may regulate the recruitment, and conditions of service of persons appointed to public services and posts in connection with the affairs of the Union or of any State, provided that it shall be competent for the President, or such person as he may direct, in the case of services and posts in connection with the affairs of the Union, and for the Governor of a State, or such person as he may direct, in the case of services and posts in connection with the affairs of the Union, and for the Governor of a State, or such person as he may direct, in the case of services and posts in connections of service of persons appointed, to such services and posts until provision in that behalf is made by or under an Act of the appropriate Legislature under this article, and any rules so made shall have effect subject to the provisions of any such Act."

 5.02 The Civil Services Recruitment Rules, Pension Rules, Conduct Rules, and Discipline and Appeal Rules have the sanction of law by virtue of the proviso to Article 309 of the Constitution.
 Insofar as the All India Service Regulations are concerned, these have been framed under the All India Services Act 1952.
 The All India Services Act has been framed under Article 312 of Constitution, empowering Parliament to provide by law for the creation of one or more All India Services common to the Union and the States.

 Problem of Frequent Transfer of Officers:

 5.03 Despite the rules and various instructions issued from time to time, there is a genuine problem being faced by officers, especially in the case of All India Services serving in the State Governments, relating to their tenures.
-It has been noticed that with every change in government there is usually a reshuffling of officers, especially in key postings in districts, with the result

-51that the average tenure in certain States for District Magistrates/Collectors and for Superintendents of Police has now come to less than a year only.
+It has been noticed that with every change in government there is usually a reshuffling of officers, especially in key postings in districts, with the result that the average tenure in certain States for District Magistrates/Collectors and for Superintendents of Police has now come to less than a year only.
 Such a rapid turnover of officers adversely affects delivery and quality of services provided to the common man.
 The ever-present threat of transfer also affects the morale of the officers and their capacity to stand up to undesirable local pressures.
 In the long run, frequent transfer of officers of the All India Services in the States delays implementation of projects and also prevents officers from picking-up meaningful experience which would enhance their value to the State Government and the Central Government when they hold higher positions at the policy making levels.

 Need for a Minimum Tenure: